-Remember the infamous Paris hotel robbery of Kim Kardashian West?
-The criminals relied on the reality star’s Instagram account to plan the attack.
-In fact, the crime’s mastermind, Aomar Ait Khedache, told Le Monde, “The jewels were shown on the Internet, and [she said] that she didn’t wear fakes . . . you just had to look at the Internet and you knew everything, absolutely everything.”
+Remember the hotel robbery of one of today’s most well-known reality stars?
+The criminals relied on the star’s Instagram account to plan the attack.
+In fact, the crime’s mastermind, said, “The jewels were shown on the Internet, and the star said that they didn’t wear fakes. . .
+You just had to look at the Internet and you knew everything, absolutely everything.”

 1. Property theft/damage: Whereas in the past clever burglars would read obituaries to prey on grieving families and empty homes, today’s ambitious thieves turn to Facebook, Instagram and other digital platforms to identify targets and ensure easy access.
 More than 75% of convicted burglars believe that other burglars are using social media to find targets, according to one police department survey.
-The tipoffs can be anything from location data to photos showcasing high-worth items like art, electronics and, as Kardashian West found out, jewelry.
+The tipoffs can be anything from location data to photos showcasing high-worth items like art, electronics and jewelry.

 2. Liability: There are countless horror stories of teens breaking into unoccupied homes to throw a rager, and causing significant property damage.
 Even worse: If one of the partygoers is hurt, they could sue the homeowner—and win.

 3. Family security: More often than one might imagine, a traveler will share a photo of a plane ticket or boarding pass—essentially providing a road map of their whereabouts.
 Obviously, this puts travelers and/or their children at greater risk for kidnapping-and-ransom schemes.
 It is not difficult to imagine someone with nefarious intentions waiting at a gate with their name on a sign and whisking them away (watch the movie Taken for the very frightening Hollywood version).

 Fortunately, each of these situations is easily avoided by employing smart social media practices when it comes to travel.
 Here, then, are a few sample rules.